Quick Links

 English literature and language are the gateway to a better understanding of human nature, life, history and everything else!
 Reading and writing are at the core of learning and therefore communication and language skills are a basic human right.

 We want our students at Mangotsfield to be citizens of the world and that is why we have taken thematic approach to our curriculum starting in Y7.
 Y7 students encounter six different themes across the school year and these are revisited in both Ys 8&9 allowing students to build upon and establish this broad cultural understanding as they progress through key stage 3.
-These themes are: Social Responsibility, Conflict, The Outsider, Redemption, Gender and Tragedy.
+These themes are: Good vs Evil; Society and Civilization; Conflict, The Outsider, Redemption, Gender and Tragedy.
 In order to explore these texts to the fullest we look at them through a plethora of different texts written from a vast range of time periods, voices and cultures.

 In Key Stage 4 we want our students to be as prepared as they can possibly be for the GCSE English Literature and Language exams without taking away their love of the subject.
 It is now that we reap the harvest of our thematic focus as all the six themes students have studied throughout key stage 3 are explored in depth in our GCSE texts.
 We achieve competitive GCSE results in both English Literature and English Language and have been consistently building on these for the last three years.